-251 GEOLOGY OF NATIONAL PARKS AND MONUMENTS
+251 GEOLOGY OF NATIONAL PARKS AND MONUMENTS 3 UNITS

-Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic process which formed them.
+Lecture: Minimum 48 hours per semester and field trips Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic process which formed them.

-252 GEOLOGY FOR THE SPACE AGE
+252 GEOLOGY FOR THE SPACE AGE UC, CSU, Associate Degree Applicable Prerequisite: None.